Bindibu expedition

 The Bindibu expedition was a series of three field trips mounted by anthropologist Donald Thomson to meet with and learn from Pintupi Indigenous Australians between 1957 and 1965.

 Thomson travelled to the Great Sandy Desert and Gibson Desert – the Western Desert – one of the most inhospitable parts of the country, to meet with these people still living as they had done for many thousands of years.

 The Pintupi (Bindibu) were the last Aboriginal group to make contact with Europeans over the period 1956 to 1984.
 Many Pintupi people still remember this experience.
 For many, Thomson was the first white man they had ever seen.

-In this research he concentrated on the Aborigines' hunting and gathering practices.
+In this research he concentrated on Aboriginal hunting and gathering practices.
 He provided a collection of Pintupi material including photographs, notes and films, which now form part of invaluable museum collections.

 Just before he left the people, they gave him an invaluable lesson on desert water, including an important "map" to assist its location.
-White people had long been puzzled as to how Aborigines could possibly find water in this harsh environment.
-Many desert explorers had captured Aborigines and used force and brutality to gain this vital knowledge – see for example, the history of the Canning Stock Route.
+White people had long been puzzled as to how Aboriginal people could possibly find water in this harsh environment.
+Many desert explorers had captured Aboriginal people and used force and brutality to gain this vital knowledge – see for example, the history of the Canning Stock Route.
 Thomson writes: